 - They are intra-corporate transferees.

-- They have reached the retirement age: 55 for females and 60 for males.
+- They have reached the retirement age: 55 years 4 months for females and 60 years 3 months for males (2022 updated).

-Foreign employees who are qualified for compulsory social insurance in Vietnam will be covered under five benefit regimes: maternity, illness, retirement, labour accidents and occupational diseases, and survivorship.
+Foreign employees who are qualified for compulsory social insurance in Vietnam will be covered under six benefit regimes: maternity, illness, retirement, labor accidents and occupational diseases, retirement, and survivorship.

 Rates of Contribution